AshCoolman/yieldify-yeoman-generator/README.md

 _Highly opinionated, and simlple generator for the yieldify dashboard_

 ## Installation

 Currently this isn't a proper module that you can `npm i`, so for the time being:

 1. Clone the repo onto your hard drive
-2. cd into the repo folder
+2. Terminal: cd into the `generator-yiang` folder
-3. `npm link` - (makes this folder act like a globally installed npm module)
+3. Terminal:  `npm link` - (makes this folder act like a globally installed npm module)

 ## How it works